algorithmiaio/dev-center/_pages/clients/python.md

 algo = client.algo('nlp/Summarizer/0.1.3')
 # Pass in input required by algorithm
 try:
-	# Get the summary result of your file's contents.
+	# Get the summary result of your file's contents
-	response = algo.pipe(input).result
+	print(algo.pipe(input).result)
-except:
+except Exception as error:
-	# Algorithm error if the input is not correctly formatted.
+  # Algorithm error if, for example, the input is not correctly formatted
-	print(algo.pipe(input).error.message)
+  print(error)
 {% endhighlight %}